droidhazard/iCoder-blog-Bootstrap/README.md

 # iCoder-blog-Bootstrap
-This is an Example Blog website made using Bootstrap, this is made using a follow along from CodeWithHarry's bootstrap video tutorial.
+This is an Example Blog website made using Bootstrap, this is a follow along from CodeWithHarry's bootstrap video tutorial.